marquezgabriel/marquezgabriel/README.md

 Beyond the screen, I'm a photographer at heart, an avid reader, and a lifelong learner who enjoys continuous discovery. 📚📸

 I believe in a world where technology liberates us to pursue creativity and innovation.
 My goal?
-Financial Independence to tribute meaningfully to my community and beyond. 💖
+Financial Independence to contribute meaningfully to my community and beyond. 💖

 Let's build a future where technology amplifies our potential. #TechForGood #InnovationDriven #CommunityBuilder